 The best Fortnite map locations for squads

 The tricky thing about picking a place for squads is getting enough gear for everyone.
-You really want to avoid places like Tilted Towers, or Pleasant Park, because if the fighting doesn’t finish you in the first 30 seconds, healing up can use up what resources you nearly died to secure.
+You really want to avoid places like Neo Tilted or Pleasant Park, because if the fighting doesn’t finish you in the first 30 seconds, healing up can use up the resources you nearly died to secure.
 Instead, head for somewhere less obvious but still with enough chests to get your team going.
 These are the best options:

 1. The Block